All Episodes

 It is a tradition in Southeast Texas.

-And they had that experience and the wild man showed up right after that.
+And they had that experience, and the wild man showed up right after that.

-She was a displaced Southeast Texan living up there in the Northwest.
+A lady emailed me today, and she was a displaced Southeast Texan living up there in the Northwest.

-She said she went out with a group.
+And she said she went out with a group.

-They got the sense that it was moving at an incredible speed toward them.
+They saw the light in the distance, and it kept approaching them, and they got the sense that it was moving at an incredible speed toward them.

-She said that suddenly we felt like we were moving 100 miles an hour backwards.
+And she said that suddenly we felt like we were moving 100 miles an hour backwards.

 And the light actually came up to them and went through their car.